-- 1 If you are upgrading your processor, prior to upgrading your system, download and install the latest system BIOS version from support.dell.com.
-Follow the instructions included in the file download to install the update on your system. - 2 Unpack the processor if it has not been used previously.
-If the processor has already been used, remove any thermal grease from the top of the processor using a lint-free cloth. - 3 Align the processor with the socket keys on the ZIF socket.
-See Figure 3-17.
+1 If you are upgrading your processors, prior to upgrading your system, download and install the latest system BIOS version from dell.com/support.
+Follow the instructions included in the file download to install the update on your system.

+NOTE: In single-processor configurations, socket CPU1 must be used.

+2 Unpack the processor if it has not been used previously.

+If the processor has already been used, remove any thermal grease from the top of the processor using a lint-free cloth.
-system board or the processor.
-Be careful not to bend the pins in the ZIF socket.

-4 With the release lever on the processor socket in the open position, align the processor with the socket keys and set the processor lightly in the socket positioned correctly, it engages easily into the socket.
+- 3 Align the processor with the socket keys on the ZIF socket.
+See Figure 3-20. - CAUTION: Positioning the processor incorrectly can permanently damage the system board or the processor.
+Be careful not to bend the pins in the ZIF socket. - 4 With the release lever on the processor socket in the open position, align the processor with the socket keys and set the processor lightly in the socket.